Borrowing and circulation

 How to publish your dissertation with the HSRR (Hertie School Research Repository)

-The publication agreement with the Hertie School Library grants to the Hertie School of Governance the non-exclusive rights to archive your dissertation on the Institutional Repository; you are free to publish your dissertation — either an identical version or a different version — elsewhere, providing no rights assigned in the publication agreement are infringed.
+The publication agreement with the Hertie School Library grants to the Hertie School the non-exclusive rights to archive your dissertation on the Institutional Repository; you are free to publish your dissertation — either an identical version or a different version — elsewhere, providing no rights assigned in the publication agreement are infringed.
 The copyright of your doctoral thesis remains with you.
 You agree to a copy of your dissertation being archived in the Deposit copies repository of the Deutsche Nationalbibliothek or in electronic repositories.

 Submission Procedure: Step by step guide